apache/cassandra-java-driver/changelog/README.md

 ### 4.0.0-beta2 (in progress)

+- [new feature] JAVA-1970: Expose a counter for in-flight speculative executions
 - [improvement] JAVA-1956: Add statementsCount accessor to BatchStatementBuilder
 - [bug] JAVA-1946: Ignore protocol version in equals comparison for UdtValue/TupleValue
 - [new feature] JAVA-1932: Send Driver Name and Version in Startup message